QuantumSavory/QuantumSavory.jl/docs/src/query_interface.md

 ## `Tag`
-Tags are identifiers which are used to represent classical information needed for a quantum information.
+Tags are used to represent classical metadata describing the state and history of the nodes.
 The library allows the construction of custom tags following the format of one of the [`tag_types`](@ref) using the `Tag` constructor.
 The library implements the following tags for use in the networking protocols:

 - `EntanglementCounterpart`
     -`remote_node`